shemot

 He’s Romeo because that’s what makes this Juliette’s story.
 If he were not Romeo, there’d be no story here, no epic tale.
 Yes, a rose by any other name would still smell as sweet.
 If a rose smelled like maple syrup it would still smell sweet.
 But, would it be a rose?

 Let's take a quick peek ahead into next week's parasha, Va’eira.
 The parasha begins with God saying to Moshe, “I am Adonai.”
 Why would it begin with God introducing God’s self to Moshe?
-Did God forget that they’ve already met?
+Did HaShem forget that they’ve already met?
 They’re already pretty deep into the project here!

-Back in Parasha Vayigash a few weeks ago, we considered why God would feel the need to introduce Godself to people who should already know who God is.
-Once again, that issue arises.
-Why does Va’era, “I appeared,” begin with God introducing God’s self to Moshe?
+Back in Parasha Vayigash a few weeks ago, we came upon a similar situation.
+We considered why HaShem would feel the need to introduce Godself to Jacob who should already know who God is.

-I think God is saying to Moshe, “In our first conversation, I told you that my name is ‘I will be as I will be.’
+I think HaShem is saying to Moshe, “In our first conversation, I told you that my name is ‘I will be as I will be.’
 That’s the name I gave you to share with the children of Israel.
-I suppose you’re now wondering, Wherefore art thou Adonai?”

 For your forbearers I was EI Shaddai because that's who they needed me to be in order to hear their summons, for their growth, for their call to action, for their epic story.
 As El Shaddai I told Abraham, ‘Lech Lechah’— go take a walk for yourself.
 For you, I am Adonai because that is who you need me to be for you now, in order for you to become who you must be, for you to become who I need you to be.”